Firelands Audubon

 There is a specific methodology to the CBC, and all participants must make arrangements to participate in advance with the circle compiler within an established circle, but anyone can participate.

-Each count takes place in an established 15-mile wide diameter circle, and is organized by a count compiler.
-Count volunteers follow specified routes through a designated 15-mile (24-km) diameter circle, counting every bird they see or hear all day.
+Each count takes place in an established 15-mile (24-km) wide diameter circle, and is organized by a count compiler.
+Count volunteers follow specified routes through the designated diameter circle, counting every bird they see or hear all day.
 It's not just a species tally—all birds are counted all day, giving an indication of the total number of birds in the circle that day.

 If you are a beginner birder, you will be able to join a group that includes at least one experienced birdwatcher.